ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 - VirusTotal - I used VirusTotal to check file hashes, URLs, and domains against several antivirus engines.
 This helped confirm whether the payloads or domains were flagged as malicious and provided more context about known malware behavior.
 - Hybrid Analysis - I used this site to conduct a behavioral analysis of the malicious file identified from ThreatMiner

+##### 🔷 Delivery Phase Step 1

-#### (Objective 7 - Step 1) ThreatMiner - I found three files and their corresponding hashes, one of which was the malware identified in the Fortigate and Sysmon logs from Objective 3 - Step 4
+ThreatMiner - I found three files and their corresponding hashes, one of which was the malware identified in the Fortigate and Sysmon logs from Objective 3 - Step 4

 After identifying the same MD5 hash (`c99131e0169171935c5ac32615ed6261`) of the malicious file (`3791.exe`) found in **Objective 3, Step 4**, I clicked on it and observed that the file appeared under a different name, indicating that although the filenames were different, the file content was identical.
 The file name appeared as `MirandaTateScreensaver.scr.exe`, and as noted in **Objective 3**, it was delivered via HTTP download and executed through a user interaction.

+##### 🔷 Delivery Phase Step 2

-#### (Objective 7 - Step 2) VirusTotal - To gather more intelligence, I entered this hash value on VirusTotal and saw other important details
+VirusTotal - To gather more intelligence, I entered this hash value on VirusTotal and saw other important details

 One of the first things I noticed was that this hash value was associated with the IP `23.22.63.114`, was was previously identified and confirmed as the attacker who attacked the website.

+##### 🔷 Delivery Phase Step 3

-#### (Objective 7 - Step 3) Hybrid Analysis - I entered the malicious executable identified in ThreatMiner to gather more intelligence such as metadata, DNS requests, MITRE ATT&CK mappings, and more
+Hybrid Analysis - I entered the malicious executable identified in ThreatMiner to gather more intelligence such as metadata, DNS requests, MITRE ATT&CK mappings, and more

 I confirmed that the file `MirandaTateScreensaver.scr.exe` has the same MD5 hash (`c99131e0169171935c5ac32615ed6261`) as the malicious file `3791.exe`, meaning they are identical in content but have different names.
 The file is a Windows executable compiled with Microsoft C++, confirming it’s the same malware under a new name.

-#### Findings / Analysis (Objective 7)
+##### 🔷 Delivery Phase Findings & Analysis

 In this phase, I used OSINT tools to learn more about the malware used in the attack.
 Through ThreatMiner, I discovered that the attacker’s IP (`23.22.63.114`) was linked to several files, including one matching the same MD5 hash as the malicious file `3791.exe` found earlier.
 VirusTotal confirmed this file and IP were associated with known malicious activity.
 Finally, Hybrid Analysis showed that the file was a Windows executable with identical content but a different name (`MirandaTateScreensaver.scr.exe`), confirming it was the same malware reused under a new filename.